wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-troubleshoot-ssh-connections.md

 - Chmod 700 ~/.ssh
 - Chmod 644 ~/.ssh/\*.pub
 - Chmod 600 ~/.ssh/id_rsa (or any other files that have your private keys stored in)
-- Chmod 644 ~/.ssh/known_hosts (contains hosts youâve connected to via SSH)
+- Chmod 644 ~/.ssh/known_hosts (contains hosts you've connected to via SSH)

 #### Source 2: Organization edge device